ericchenericchen/ericchenericchen/README.md

 - Robotics
 - Want to do other stuff

-Looking for internship, reach out for inquiries: ericsc@usc.edu
+Looking for internship, reach out for inquiries: https://www.linkedin.com/in/eric-chen-765621252/